scallybmHome/signalk-rpi-ina219hat/README.md

 _If you are uncomfortable with a soldering iron this project might not be for you._

 By default these boards are set up for reporting current between [-3.2 A to 3.2 A], Voltage [0-26 VDC], and Power.
+This is great for small systems, but the imputus for this project was identifying the level of individual consumers such as my fridge and heatpump.
+This has allowed a better understanding of battery sizing and energy use decisions.

+It is adaptable to other circuit monitoring - for example I have used it to generate a power profile for my windlass using a 500A shunt.

+There are commercially available circuit monitors, but most struggle with - for example - the 35A@12V  load of a DC heat pump or the 60A@24V of a loaded windless.

+Sure it is easy enough to get a spot measurement, but a detailed view of dutycycle of and power draw of the multispeed motors is very difficult.

+Looking around I found a project from Jean-David Caprace, and combining that with available Pi Hats and some shunts produced the data flow I needed.

 This plugin can be downloaded via the SignalK application.
 ## Achnoldgements